Skip to Main Content

 Legacy Credits For Your Excess Energy

-Residential customers: If you’re a residential customer with solar installed before March 10, 2017 (Grandfathered NEM), your excess solar credits are cashed out every January by default.
+Residential Customers: If you’re a residential customer with solar installed before March 10, 2017 (Grandfathered NEM), your excess solar credits are cashed out every January by default.
 You can choose to cash out any month you’d like, but you can only change your cash-out month once.
 Most customers choose to cash out their solar banks during a month when they anticipate having the fewest solar credits because the cash-out value–the avoided cost of energy–is less than the value of applying your solar credits to your energy consumption.
 For this reason, it is recommended that you monitor your energy use for a full year before changing your cash out month.

 If you’re a residential customer with solar installed after March 10, 2017 but before January 1, 2020 (Phase 1 NEM), your credits carryover month-to-month and year-to-year.

-Micro-Combined-Heat-and-Power customers: If you have micro combined heat and power, fuel cell, or farm waste electric generating equipment for which an interconnection application was completed by July 17, 2017, all excess kilowatt hours of energy sent to the grid are “cashed out” after every billing cycle.
+Micro-Combined-Heat-and-Power Customers: If you have micro combined heat and power, fuel cell, or farm waste electric generating equipment for which an interconnection application was completed by July 17, 2017, all excess kilowatt hours of energy sent to the grid are “cashed out” after every billing cycle.
 We do this by multiplying the excess kilowatt hours by the avoided cost of energy.
 The avoided cost of energy is determined by the average wholesale price of energy for the year, increased by 6.6 percent.
 The resulting dollar value is applied to your account as a credit and your kilowatt-hour bank is reset to zero.

-Demand-billed customers: If you’re a demand billed customer with solar or wind electric generating equipment for which an interconnection application was completed by July 17, 2017, all excess kilowatt hours of energy sent to the grid are “cashed out” after every billing cycle.
+Demand-billed Customers: If you’re a demand billed customer with solar or wind electric generating equipment for which an interconnection application was completed by July 17, 2017, all excess kilowatt hours of energy sent to the grid are “cashed out” after every billing cycle.
 We do this by multiplying the excess kilowatt hours by a rate approximate to your retail rate for that month.
 The resulting monetary credit is applied to the account up to the total amount of other charges (i.e. basic service charges and demand charges) in the billing period.
 Any credit in excess of the billing period’s other charges is converted back to kilowatt hours and carried forward to future cycles.

-Energy-only customers: If you’re an energy-only customer with solar or wind electric generating equipment for which an interconnection application was completed by July 17, 2017, all excess kilowatt hours of energy sent to the grid are carried forward and used to offset energy consumption in future billing cycles.
+Energy-only Customers: If you’re an energy-only customer with solar or wind electric generating equipment for which an interconnection application was completed by July 17, 2017, all excess kilowatt hours of energy sent to the grid are carried forward and used to offset energy consumption in future billing cycles.
 There is no cash out.

 Back to top